China’s Group Buyers – 拼客

 It’s worth noting that 拼客(pīn kè) have come to represent more than just an activity or hobby.
 They’ve come to represent a new kind of thriftier lifestyle and mentality that’s becoming increasingly popular in China (alongside the standard conspicuous consumption).

-Here are some examples of how the word “拼客” is used:
+Below are some examples of how the word “拼客” is used.
+You can find more examples in context through the FluentU program.

 “wèi jiàngdī shēnghuó chéngběn yǔ tā rén pīn fàn, pīn chē, pīn kǎ, jiù ɡuò shàng le pīnkè de shēnghuó”